The

 Did not work

-Went out to Camp Union and
+Went out to Camp Union and spent most of the day

 Went to drill in the evening